 HTH schools offer a unique, project-based academic program.
 The mission of all HTH schools, whether at the elementary, middle or high school level, is to provide students with rigorous and relevant academic and workplace skills, preparing its graduates for postsecondary success and productive citizenship.
-HTH schools all embody the design principles of equity, personalization, authentic work, and collaborative design.
+HTH schools all embody the design principles of equity, personalization, Last revised on December 12, 2022 authentic work, and collaborative design.
 For more information about your school's particular program visit your school website at: www.hightechhigh.org.

 HTH students enrolled in grades K-12 have access to participate in their school's available extracurricular programs, including clubs and athletics.
-There are no additional admissions criteria for college preparatory, CTE, or extracurricular programs or activities.
+There are no additional admissions criteria for college preparatory, career & technical education ("CTE"), or extracurricular programs or activities.